I-Prokofev/I-Prokofev/README.md

 My way to data analytics was pretty sudden.
 After receiving one more english certificate I desired to check my language knowledge by completing the online specilisation Executive Data Science of Johns Hopkins University.
 As result, I was so fascinated by analytics and business forecasting in my previous job that I decided to change my successful business development manager career to data analyst.
-And now I do not regret it at all!
+I am passionate to solve analytical tasks, discover substantial business trends and identify insights.
 Big data is a key to solving of any business task.

 **My repositories:**
 Project Name |	Description	| 	⭐ Stars